skenderidis/f5-ingress-lab/examples/cis/cis-crd/VirtualServer/Basic/README.md

-## Create a simple HTTP Virtual Server with Host parameter and a single pool.
+## HTTP Virtual Server with Host parameter and a single service.

 This section demonstrates the deployment of a Virtual Server with a single service as the pool.
 The virtual server should send traffic for all paths to the same pool.